gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 ## III.
 The Flaneur and the Frontier

+Walter Benjamin's **flaneur**,
-Walter Benjamin's **flaneur** — developed in the *Arcades Project* — is the figure who makes the modern city legible.
+developed in the *Arcades Project*, is the figure who makes the modern city legible.

 The flaneur walks without destination.
 They observe without purpose.
-They read the city the way others read books — finding in the crowds, the storefronts, the architecture, the faces, the text of modern life.
+They read the city the way others read books, finding in the crowds, the storefronts, the architecture, the faces, the text of modern life.

 The flaneur produces nothing
-except attention —
+except attention,
 a quality of attention
 that is both pleasurable in itself and, eventually, the source